Mamdasn/telegrambot/README.md

-# telegrambot
+#Telegram Bot
-In this repository, I provided a dockerized telegram bot in python.
-Using this repo you can easily setup a telegram bot to provide a service to people all around the world.
+This repository contains a Telegram bot written in Python and packaged as a Docker container.
+With this bot, you can easily provide a service to people around the world.

-## Usage
+##Usage
-First run telegram-bot-setup.sh file to setup the webhook on telegram servers to get messages from the bot as soon as they are sent.
-In addition Dockerfile is also modified to have the http api token for the telegram bot in it.
-Then, to run the telegram bot container, just execute the following command `sudo docker-compose up -d`.
+To set up the bot, start by running the `telegram-bot-setup.sh` file.
+This script will configure a webhook on the Telegram servers to receive messages from the bot as soon as they are sent.
+The Dockerfile included in this repository has also been modified to include the HTTP API token for the Telegram bot.

+To run the Telegram bot container, execute the following command: `sudo docker-compose up -d`.